-- Big Book of War: not that big at less than 200 pages, but otherwise fits the bill.
+- Big Book of War: Not that big at less than 50 pages, but otherwise fits the bill.

-- Deployable Cover: at the beginning, BF has no earthly idea what to do with the sandbags and entrenching tools he's been handed (over his protests), since to him warfare is about volley fire and bayonet drill, not about digging.
-He learns his lesson soon enough.
+- Deployable Cover: At the beginning, BF has no earthly idea what to do with the sandbags and entrenching tools he's been handed (over his protests), since to him warfare is about volley fire and bayonet drill, not about digging.
+He learns his lesson soon enough, the hard way.

 - The Battle of Booby's Bluffs, a book on how to attack WWI-era trenches with an American infantry battalion and support units.

-- The Defence of Bowler Bridge, in which a British infantry platoon, circa 1930, defends a river crossing against armoured cars.
+- The Defense of Bowler Bridge, in which a British infantry platoon, circa 1930, defends a river crossing against armored cars.

-- The Defense of Hill 781, in which the concept is translated to a late-20th-century American armored task force.
+- The Defense of Hill 781, in which the concept is translated to a late-20th-century American armored task force... in purgatory.

 - Hold the Line: The mission in all six dreams is "to hold Duffer's Drift at all costs," in the author's own words.

 - Imagine Spot: Following the final, successful defense in the last dream, BF begins dreaming that his actions ended up being so decisive to the conduct of the whole war that he receives a knighthood—just before he's woken up for good.